 Insurance contract provisions for African businesses have been computed using a gross premium valuation method.
 Provisions in respect of African business have been made in accordance with the Financial Soundness Valuation basis as set out in the guidelines issued by the Actuarial Society of South Africa in Professional Guidance Note (PGN) 104 (2001).
 Under this guideline, provisions are valued using realistic expectations of future experience, with margins for prudence and deferral of profit emergence.

 Provisions for investment contracts with a discretionary participating feature are also computed using the gross premium valuation method in accordance with the Financial Soundness Valuation basis.
 Surplus allocated to policyholders but not yet distributed (i.e. bonus smoothing reserve) related to these contracts is included as a provision.

-For the US business, the insurance contract provisions are calculated in accordance with US generally accepted accounting policies (US GAAP) using the net premium method, based on assumptions as to investment yields, mortality, withdrawals and policyholder dividends.
+For the US business, the insurance contract provisions are calculated using the net premium method, based on assumptions as to investment yields, mortality, withdrawals and policyholder dividends.
 For the term life products, the assumptions are set at the time the contracts are issued, whereas the assumptions are updated annually, based on experience for the annuity products.

 Universal life and deferred annuity reserves are computed on the retrospective deposit method, which produces reserves equal to the cash value of the contracts.

 Reserves on immediate annuities and guaranteed payments are computed on the prospective deposit method, which produces reserves equal to the present value of future benefit payments.